security-force-monitor/research-handbook/source/persons_identity.rst

 The table below summarises the following dimensions of Person claims:

- - Attribute label: a human readable label for the attribute
- - Attribute name: a unique machine-readable name for the attribute, used during data capture
+ - Attribute label: a unique machine-readable name for the attribute, used during data capture
  - Status: whether the attribute is optional or required in a claim
  - Data type: the sort of data that can be entered into the field
  - Conformed name: a standardized name that simplifies attribute use in SFM databases